sbustamante/CosmicVoidsPaper/RefereeResponse.md

     be superior.**

 5. **I am not convinced that the "tiny white bubbles located inside sheets" are embedded in overdense regions.
 Based just on Fig. 1, they could be physical, but small, voids.
 We also no nothing of their extent  perpendicular to the plane of Fig. 1; we could just be looking of corners of much larger objects.**

     Response:
-    - In Right panels of Fig. 1, the color of each void refers now the effective radius.
-The size can now be inferred from the figure.
-Small voids are indeed located inside sheets and filaments.
+    - In the right panels of Fig. 1, the color of each void refers now the effective radius.
+The size could be inferred from the figure.
+We have checked by visual inspection some cases and small voids are indeed located inside sheets and filaments.
+This was already found and explained in Hoffman et al. 2012.

 6. **2D histograms of (lambda_1, delta) and (lambda_1, FA) are shown